Ampthill Park

 On the death of Lord Upper Ossory on 13 February 1818, Ampthill Park became the seat of Lord Holland in whose time Holland House in Kensington, London, became famous as a gathering place for intellectuals.
+It was home to Sir James Parke, Baron Wensleydale, until 1868, and from 1885 was the residence of Lady Ampthill.
 Notable 20th-century architect Sir Albert Richardson lived in Ampthill from 1919 until his death in 1964.

 During World War II the estate was occupied by the army.
 There was a farming camp near Ampthill, where volunteers recovered sugarbeet and were accommodated in tents in the grounds.
 After the war it was sold to Bovril Limited, becoming a Cheshire Home for the Disabled in 1955.
-In 1979, the mansion was rescued from dereliction and divided into four large homes.
-It is a grade II* listed building.
+In 1979 the mansion was rescued from dereliction and divided into four large homes.
+It is a Grade II* listed building.

-The park is listed grade II.
+The park is listed at Grade II.

-Ampthill Park was the burial place for the golden hare in the Kit Williams treasure hunt Masquerade.
+Ampthill Park was the burial place for the jewelled golden hare in the Kit Williams treasure hunt Masquerade.